stve/go-opengraph-server/README.md

 # go-opengraph-server

-A small microservice to retrieve OpenGraph data from websites and return as JSON.
+A small microservice to retrieve Open Graph data from websites and return as JSON.

 # Usage